 Pre-School 3- 4 years

 The Treetop caters for children who are aged 3 and 4.
 We maintain the value of play and focus on learning as it best suits the individual child.
 We take an enthusiastic approach designed to motivate the children in a fun and exciting way to learn some very important skills to assist each child to transition to school successfully.

 At Flying High we recognise the value of outdoor learning and adopt a Forest Schools approach.
-We have amazingn outdoor areas that allow children to develop their learning outdoors.
+We have amazing outdoor areas that allow children to develop their learning outdoors.

 The ethos of Forest School is based on a fundamental respect for children and young people and for their capacity to investigate, test and maintain curiosity in the world around them.
-It believes in children's right to play; the right to access the outdoors (which we have a great space for!); the right to access risk and the vibrant reality of the natural world; and the right to experience a healthy range of emotions, through all the challenges of social interaction, to build a resilience that will enable continued and creative engagement with their peers.
+It believes in:

 You can find out more about the Forest School Ethos on their website: